navicore/flag-rs/README.md

-# Flag - A Cobra-inspired CLI Framework for Rust
+# Flag-rs - A Cobra-inspired CLI Framework for Rust

-Flag is a command-line interface (CLI) framework for Rust inspired by Go's Cobra library.
+Flag-rs is a command-line interface (CLI) framework for Rust inspired by Go's Cobra library.
 It provides dynamic command completion, self-registering commands, and a clean, modular architecture for building sophisticated CLI applications.